 - Can demonstrate proof of identity through a valid photo ID (e.g., driver’s license, Passport, state identification card, or military ID)

 What Score Is Required To Pass The GED Test?

 In order to earn a GED diploma, applicants are required to pass all four GED sub-exams.
 On each of these modules, the minimally required score is 145.
 The tests are measured on a 100 to 200 scale, and averaging is no option.
 Attaining a 145 score is required on each of the four sub-exams.
 So the overall minimum score is 580.

 How To Sign Up For The GED Test?

 All GED applicants will have to set up an account with GED.com, the official website of GED Testing Service.
 Then, they can schedule their tests and pay for the sections they want to take.
 The four subtests can be taken, if wished, one at a time.

-Test-takers must provide their names, date of birth, mailing address, phone number, and email address, and when that’s all done, they can make their testing appointments.
+Test-takers must provide their names, dates of birth, mailing addresses, phone numbers, and email addresses, and when that’s all done, they can make their testing appointments.